mozhdehNouri/AndroidProgrammingTopicAndExplanation/coroutine-flow/flow/TerminalOperator.md

 }
 ```

-above example when we run application nothing happens, we need to call a
+Above example when we run application nothing happens, we need to call a
 a terminal operator on flow, like **collect**.
-Because Flow is a
-Coldstream when calling terminal function flow starts to emit data.

-All terminal operators are suspend it means you must call it in coroutine
-scope except **launchIn()** and **asLiveData()**.
+Because Flow is a Coldstream when calling terminal function flow starts to emit data.
+All terminal operators are suspend it means you must call it in coroutine scope except **launchIn()** and **asLiveData()**.
 ###### 1- Collect  :
 Collecting plays the main role of starting to emit data from the flow.
-all terminal functions use collect function internally like toSet,toList

-The return type of collect operator is unit.
+all terminal functions use collect function internally like toSet,toList The return type of collect operator is unit.

-We have different types of collect functions:
+**We have different types of collect functions:**
 ##### a. collect {} :

 This form allows you to provide a block of code inside the `collect`
 function.
 The block of code is executed for each emitted value, allowing you to
 perform specific actions or operations for each value.
 It's a more concise
 way of expressing what to do with each emitted value. **collect{}** is
 often preferred when you want to perform specific actions or operations
 for each emitted value because it results in cleaner and more readable
 code.

-for instance :

 ```kt
 flowOne.collect {
      // Do something with the value